Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: Limitations

 \textbf{Data diversity and comprehensiveness} The generative tasks addressed in POLLUX represent the most common scenarios encountered in real user cases when using assistants.
 We acknowledge that the proposed number of tasks and domains may not be complete and that the criteria for specific domains may vary.
 Considering these aspects, we designed POLLUX with a modular structure that can be expanded in-depth, allowing for the incorporation of domain-specific features into the benchmark.

-\textbf{Task classificator} The existing family of LLM-as-Judges uses not only the generated output and task instruction but also the explicit evaluation criteria as an input.
-This design assumes that users know the specific criteria by which they intend to assess model performance.
+\textbf{Task classifier} The existing family of LLM-as-a-Judges uses not only the generated output and task instruction but also the explicit evaluation criteria as an input.
+This design assumes that users are familiar with the specific criteria by which they intend to evaluate model performance.
 However, in practical applications, especially in automated scoring scenarios involving diverse texts, requiring manual specification of the evaluation criteria may restrict usability.
 A more user-friendly approach would involve the automatic identification and application of task-relevant criteria.
 The creation of the criteria classifier remains an open research question and is deferred to future work.

 \textbf{LLMs biases} LLMs can reflect and reinforce the biases present in their training data.
 This is particularly problematic when it comes to assessment issues, as they can unintentionally include stereotypes in the model's error descriptions or introduce biases that affect LLM-as-a-Judge performance, such as position bias and length bias.
 To address these concerns, we ensure that our training synthetic data is diverse and representative, in line with the comprehensive methodology of the POLLUX benchmark.
-However, further research is needed to determine whether the family of LLM-as-Judges involved is free from biases and whether the syntactic data used for their training does not influence negatively.
+However, further research is needed to determine whether the family of LLMs-as-judges involved is free from biases and whether the syntactic data used for their training does not negatively influence them.